HankiDesign/DSA/README.md

 ![](singly-linked-list.png)

-Linked list are good for dynamic resizing and have a constant O(1) performance for head or tail insertion and deletion.
+Singly linked list are good for dynamic resizing and have a constant O(1) performance for head or tail insertion and deletion.

 - Insertion in head or tail O(1)
 - Insertion between head and tail O(n)